kagruber2412/Marketing_Research/L1_FrequencyDistributions.md

 **Usage:**

-* To obtain a count of the number of responses associated with different values of **one** variable.
+* To obtain a count of the number of responses associated with different values of one or more variables.
 * To indicate how scores of respondents are distributed over meaningful categories.

-**Possible research questions for frequency tables**
+**Possible research questions for frequency tables of a single variable**

 * What is the range of response values?
 * What is the distribution of the responses? (e.g. highest? lowest?)